 This leaves us with the question of how much muscle would a legionnaire build from his training alone? (assuming, of course, adequate amounts of food and rest).
 To fully answer this question, I’d need to get into the details of the hormonal changes that said training would have caused in our Primus Mulus’ body.
 This would essentially amount to embedding here a summary of the yet-to-be-written Science and Bullshit of Lifting (VI): Recovery (2).
 So I’ll leave the details hanging and will simply say that, from a hormonal standpoint, they could have built a lot (but not as much as gladiators).
 The main drivers of this “bodybuilding” would have been castrametation and fast-paced, short duration load-bearing the like of which Scipio in New Carthage, and secondarily, sparing.

 Standard Issue Armors.
 The lorica segmentata is the iconic armor of the Roman legions, and for good reasons.
 First, except for a handful of Gladiators (crupellarii) nobody else was wearing it.
 And second, it was a marvel of engineering, that could be stored efficiently and adjusted to the height and bulk of a legionnaire in no time.
 However, it was adopted as regular armor for the legions sometimes around 9 BCE, mid-way of the reign of Imperator Caesar Divi filius Augustus (spanning from 27 BCE to 14 CE).
 Thus, for about one century into the Marian Reforms of 107 BCE, the Legions had been outfitted with regular chain-mail shirts, which were much more labor-intensive to produce than segmented armors.
-Which means that the 171cm requirement dates had been the standard for bulk-ordered chain-mails for about one hundred years.
+Which means that the 171cm requirement had been the standard for bulk-ordered chain-mails for about one hundred years.
 Whoever knows how long it takes to weave an extra 3-cm length of chainmail, how much more iron it requires, and how much it adds to the weight of the shirt, will immediately understand that the Romans would not have issues requirements for ‘ideal’ soldiers lightly (pun intended).
-By the time of Vegitius, chainn-mail was back in favor, but a well-muscled 165cm (or even 160cm) guy could get away with the extra weight (see below).
+By the time of Vegitius, chain-mail was back in favor, but a well-muscled 165cm (or even 160cm) guy could get away with the extra weight (see below).

 The Short Guy’s Edge.
 Recommending shorter recruits provided that they make up in muscle power what they lose in stature is remarkably perceptive of Vegetius, or whoever he plagiarized.
 Assuming equal bodyweight, a taller soldier’s lean body mass (LBM) always comprises more bones and organs, and thus less muscle, than a shorter soldier’s LBM.
-Whatever advantage the shorter soldiers loses in stride’s length is furthermore compensated by the higher strength ceiling that goes with a higher percentage of lean muscle mass (LMM) on LMB.
-Overall, given how loaded-bearing march performance depends on strength shorter and well-muscled legionnaires would have had a head-start on their taller comrades in that respect.
+Whatever advantage the shorter soldier loses in stride’s length is furthermore compensated by the higher strength ceiling that goes with a higher percentage of lean muscle mass (LMM) on LMB.
+Overall, given how load-bearing march performance depends on strength shorter and well-muscled legionnaires would have had a head-start on their taller comrades in that respect.
 It is also likely that shorter, well-muscled soldiers with a higher LMM/LBM ratio and a lower center of mass would have been at a tactical advantage given the combat style of the legions.
 But that speculation pertains to specific skill training and I’ll cover it in a future installment of this series.

 I’ve covered the Legionnaire’s diet in quite some details in the previous post of this series (cf. section Calories Counting MK II in Old School Strength (V): Poscam Bibere, etc.) and don’t have much to add to it.
 All in all, we know that legionnaires received rations that were under caloric maintenance for high-effort days (forced-pace marches, emergency engineering work, intensive public work, etc.) but could sustain them for a few days without loss of performance.
 80% of the nation’s energy came from cereals and legumes, with the remainder from a small quantity of salted meat and oil.
 The ration was likely intended to sustain soldiers when additional hunting, foraging, fishing, and cheesemaking could not be performed, with all these activities intended to be the norm rather than the exception.